This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Te Aka Ōtākou

-Te Aka Ōtākou, Ōtepoti Dunedin’s shared pathway which lines the scenic Otago Harbour is the perfect excuse to get out and about, enjoy some scenery and explore the wider Dunedin area.
-About 30(-ish) kilometres in length, the loop has been bestowed the official name of Te Aka Ōtākou (The Otago Vine), fitting, as the trail clings to the shores of one of the most picturesque locations in the country.
+About 30(-ish) kilometres in length, the trail has been bestowed the official name of Te Aka Ōtākou (The Otago Vine), fitting, as the trail clings to the shores of one of the most picturesque locations in the country.

-Mountain Biking Signal Hill Mountain Biking
+Mountain bikers on Signal Hill track.

 Road Cycling